j-f-oleary-bigdata/biglake-finegrained-lab/README.md

 Through a PySpark notebook that is run for each of the three user personas, we will learn how access varies based on finegrained permissions.

 ### Solution Architecture
-This lab features Dataproc Personal Auth Clusters as the Spark infrastructure.
+This lab features Dataproc Personal Auth Clusters as the Spark infrastructure, and JupyterLab on Dataproc as the notebook infrastructure.

 ![architecture](./images/architecture.png)